Screen time guidance

 Children's eyes need the outside

 More screen time is linked to poorer language development, and children who hear less language early on often fall further behind.
-If a child is read to 1-2 times per week, they will have heard approximately 63,570 words by the time they are 5 years old.
+If a child is read to 1 to 2 times per week, they will have heard approximately 63,570 words by the time they are 5 years old.

 Image